JetBrains/teamcity-documentation/topics/upgrade-notes.md

 TeamCity will not report the `experimental` tag for metrics anymore.
 The `?experimental=true` URL parameter for metrics endpoints will still work, and some of the metrics will still have the experimental status.

+## Changes from 2022.10.1 to 2022.10.2

+### Bundled Tools Updates
+{id="bundled-tools-updates-2022-10-2"}

+* The bundled Git was updated to version 2.39.1 in both Server and Agent Docker images.
+* The Perforce Helix Core client (p4) was updated to version 22022.2-2369846 in Agent Docker images.
+* The bundled Apache Tomcat was updated to version 8.5.84.

+### Upcoming REST API Updates

+The Web Application Description Language (WADL) generator will be removed in version 2023.05 since we now utilize Swagger to generate documentation [REST API](teamcity-rest-api.md) and client code.

+If you rely on this generator tool, [contact us](feedback.md) to share your business requirements.

 ## Changes from 2022.10 to 2022.10.1

 ### AWS Connection